AlgoMaster Logo

 Intuition

-A hash map gives us O(1) lookups.
-So the idea is: as we iterate through the array, we store each element's value and index in a hash map.
-Before storing the current element, we check whether its complement already exists in the map.
-If it does, we've found our pair.
-If not, we add the current element and move on.
+As we iterate, we store each value and its index in a hash map.
+Before storing the current element, we check whether its complement is already in the map.
+If it is, we have the pair.
+If not, we add the current element and continue.

-The beautiful thing is that we only need a single pass.
-By the time we reach the second element of the answer pair, the first element is already in the map.
+This needs only a single pass.
+By the time we reach the second element of the answer pair, the first element is already in the map, so a single lookup finds it.

 Algorithm